FREE SHIPPING ON ORDERS OVER $50

 Both FSH and LH trigger separate but connected processes once they reach the testes.
 FSH will signal the production of sperm.
 LH will signal the production of testosterone.
 LH stimulates a specific type of cells called Leydig cells, and these cells convert cholesterol into testosterone.
 As you probably know, cholesterol comes from dietary sources.
 Without sufficient cholesterol in the body, it is not possible to produce healthy levels of testosterone.

 A small amount of testosterone is produced by the adrenal glands, only about 5%.
 The other 95% of testosterone in men comes from the testes.
-In women, the majority of their (lower level of) testosterone comes from the ovaries, though again some is produced in the adrenal glands.
+In women, the majority of their low level of testosterone comes from the ovaries, though again some is produced in the adrenal glands.

 8 Foods That Kill Testosterone?